 Provided that the flatness condition~\eqref{flatness_condition} is satisfied, the initial condition for the classical time evolution after quantum creation is given by~\cite{Vilenkin:1987kf}

-where the overdot denotes time derivative, $a = \sqrt{3K/V(\phi)}$ is determined by the Friedmann equation (see below), and the homogeneous field value $\phi$ is arbitrary.
+where the overdot denotes the time derivative, $a = \sqrt{3K/V(\phi)}$ is determined by the Friedmann equation (see below), and the value of the homogeneous field $\phi$ is arbitrary.
 The probability distribution of the initial field value $\phi$ is discussed in Sec.~\ref{sec:creation}.
-As mentioned in the Introduction, we are primarily interested in the cases in which the initial field value $\phi$ is close to the boundary of the flat region of the potential.
-Otherwise, if it is deep in the plateau region, long-lasting inflation is easily realized and there are no issues to be discussed for our purposes.
-On the other hand, if the initial value completely violates the flatness condition, we cannot rely on, e.g., eq.~\eqref{initial_condition}.
+As mentioned in the Introduction, we are primarily interested in the cases where the initial field value $\phi$ is close to the boundary of the flat region of the potential.
+Otherwise, if it is deep in the plateau region, long-lasting inflation is easily realized and there are no issues to discuss for our purposes.
+On the other hand, if the initial value completely violates the flatness condition, we cannot rely on, e.g., Eq.~\eqref{initial_condition}.

 The time evolution is governed by the Friedmann equation and the equation of motion for $\phi$,

 where $H(t) \equiv \dot{a}/a$ is the Hubble parameter.